 Download Your FREE Guide & Start Flying FREE on Southwest!

-The first card you need in order to earn the Southwest Companion Pass is one of the Chase Southwest Rapid Rewards personal cards — either Premier ($99 a year but you get 6000 bonus Southwest points after 1 year) or Plus ($69 a year but no bonus points).
+The first card you need in order to earn the Southwest Companion Pass is one of the Chase Southwest Rapid Rewards personal cards — either Priority ($149 a year, but lots of benefits to offset the fee for frequent Southwest fliers), Premier ($99 a year but you get 6,000 bonus Southwest points after 1 year) or Plus ($69 a year but no bonus points).

 Credit Card No. 2: Southwest Chase Rapid Rewards Business Premier

-You can also be approved for the business credit card even if you don’t own your own business.
-Any type of side income, such as owning a rental home, Uber or Lyft driving, selling crafts on Etsy, selling items on Amazon or eBay, consulting of any type – heck even babysitting – could qualify you for the business card.
+But, not to worry!
+You can be approved for the business credit card even if you don’t own your own business.
+Any type of side income, such as owning a rental home, Uber or Lyft driving, selling crafts on Etsy, selling items on Amazon or eBay, consulting of any type – heck even babysitting and dog-walking – could qualify you for the business card.
 Think about any type of income for which you would file a Schedule C on your taxes.

-Keep in mind, you may be declined initially, but not to worry!
+Keep in mind, you may be declined initially, but hang in there!
 I was, too!
 They simply wanted more paperwork from me.
 It’s sort of a pain, but worth it when you’re looking out a plane window on your way to a beautiful beach, knowing you didn’t pay a dime for the airfare!

 Wait more than 30 days, ideally 40 days between applications.
-Otherwise, you will very likely be declined.
+Otherwise, you will very likely be declined for applications that are too close.

 If that happens, again not worry.
 It’s happened to a gazillion people, including my husband and I. If you applied for the cards too close to each other, wait until at least 40 days have passed, call the Chase Reconsideration Line, and usually after you provide them with some additional information (read this post for what to expect), you’ll be all set.